ryrob30/mobile-services.en/help/xamarin/c-android/methods-android.md

 * **TrackingTimedActionExists**

-  Returns whether or not a timed action is in progress.
+  Returns whether a timed action is in progress.

   * Here is the syntax for this method: